TonyXie30/Cloud-computing-project/README.md

     - Follow the cluster setup steps provided by TA Mao Yancan.
     - **Note**: When creating the node groups, set the node instance type from `t3.medium` to `t3.large` to ensure enough pods can be created.
 2. **Step 2**: Install Helm.
-    - Follow the this [guide](https://helm.sh/docs/intro/install/) to install helm on Linux.
+    - Follow this [guide](https://helm.sh/docs/intro/install/) to install helm on Linux.

 ## 3. Application Deployment